Northeastern-Electric-Racing/Odysseus/odysseus/README.md

 cd ./odysseus
 docker compose run --rm --build odysseus # Future launches can omit `--build` for time savings and space savings, but it should be used if the Dockerfile or docker_out_of_tree.sh files change.
 ```
 Now you are in the docker container.
-To build cd into the defconfig directory (either ap, nero, or tpu), then run the make command alias:
+To build cd into the defconfig directory (either ap, or tpu), then run the make command alias:
 ```
 cd ./<defconfig>
 make-current